jwtowner/lug/README.md

 Building
 ---
 As a header only library, lug itself does not need to be built.
-Simply ensure the `lug` header directory is in your header include path and you're good to go.
+Simply ensure the `lug` header directory is in your include path and you're good to go.

 As a baseline, the following compiler versions are known to work with lug.